Asian Chicken Salad in Lettuce Cups

 - 6 ounce Korean style cellophane noodles, cooked for five minutes in salted boiling water, drained and rinsed three times, then cut into smaller pieces using kitchen shears

 - 2 teaspoons sesame oil

-- Separate leaves of Bibb lettuce and lay onto a large serving tray.
-Just before serving, depending on individual leaf size, spoon a tablespoon or more of the seasoned cellophane noodles into each leaf cup.
-Top the noodles with a tablespoon or more of the Asian chicken salad evenly sharing the small strips of scallions and diced hot red pepper.
-Sprinkle each cup with a fresh cilantro leaf and serve filled lettuce cups immediately.
+- Assembly: Separate leaves of Bibb lettuce and arrange on a large serving tray.
+Spoon a tablespoon or more of the seasoned cellophane noodles into each leaf cup.
+Evenly Top with Asian chicken salad.
+Garnish each filled cup with fresh cilantro leaves